 Plastic covering for the table (optional)

-Depending on the age and ability of your children you may also want to provide them with protective equipment such as safety glasses (no one wants vinegar in their eye!) or gloves (vinegar in hang nails can hurt).
+Depending on the age and ability of your children you may also want to provide them with protective equipment such as safety glasses (no one wants vinegar in their eye!) or gloves (vinegar in hang nails or little cuts can hurt).

 Always do these experiments under responsible adult supervision.